savg92/Auto_Dealership_API/README.md

 - /versions: Manage different versions of car features.

 ### API Documentation
-The API documentation is available at http:// localhost:8000/api/docs/.
+The API documentation is available at:
+- http://localhost:8000/api/ for the Django Rest Framework browsable API.
+- http://localhost:8000/api/docs/ for the Swagger UI documentation.
 You can view the API endpoints, make requests, and see the responses using the Swagger UI.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you encounter any problems.